ChrisWhealy/edge-cdn-store/README.md

 Looking through the `pingora-cache` repository, the `memory` module is specifically identified as [not being production ready](https://github.com/cloudflare/pingora/blob/b3c186177e8ff59f047ed05aa7b88735bb623c2f/pingora-cache/src/memory.rs#L17).
 Although none of the other modules contain such an explicit warning, this offers no guarantee that volatility will be confined simply to this one module.

-Given Cloudflare's warning, for Wasmer to build some mission-critical software on a foundation known to be volatile should be considered ***high risk***.
+Given Cloudflare's warning, for Wasmer to build mission-critical software on a foundation known to be volatile should be considered ***high risk***.

 These risks include, but are not limited to, building mission-critical functionality on top of a `pingora-cache` feature that:
 * is substantially altered or maybe even disappear as part of a future minor release; or